 With its persistently strong economic climate, Oklahoma’s companies are frequently hiring new employees to keep their businesses viable.
 This requires the expertise of an array of HR professionals such as HR managers, labor relations specialists, compensation managers, and other types of HR talent.
-As companies vie for the limited number of high-level HR professionals in Oklahoma, this raises the salary bar for HR experts in the state.
+As companies vie for the limited number of high-level HR professionals in Oklahoma, it raises the bar for salaries.

 Salary Expectations for HR Professionals in Oklahoma

-Human Resources Manager Salaries in Oklahoma’s Cities and Nonmetropolitan Areas
+Human Resources Manager Salaries in Oklahoma’s Major Metropolitan Areas